centaretraining/azuretraining/01-azure-portal.md

 # Azure Portal

 The Azure Portal is a web based UI for Azure.
 Everything you can do in Azure CLI, you can do in the portal.
-Generally, the CLI is a more efficient way to generate resources, but the portal is great for exploration and monitoring of resources.
+Generally, the CLI is a more efficient way to generate resources, but the portal is great for exploration and monitoring resources.

 In this exercise, you're going to use the Azure Portal to create some resources.